shfarhaan/Algorithmic-Thinking/README.md

-This repository is for practicing Algorithic Thinking LinkedIn Course
+This repository is for practicing Algorithic Thinking LinkedIn Course.